Pavansomisetty21/-RAG-based-Intelligent-Conversational-AI-Agent-for-Knowledge-Extraction-Using-LangChain-Gemini-LLM/README.md

    - Users upload a PDF file through the Streamlit interface.
 The uploaded file is processed to extract the text using `pdfplumber`, a Python library for extracting text from PDFs.

 ### 2. **Text Extraction**
-   - The app utilizes the `pdfplumber` library to extract raw text from the uploaded PDF.
+   - The Notebook utilizes the `pdfplumber` library to extract raw text from the uploaded PDF.
 Each page of the document is parsed, and the resulting text is prepared for further processing.

 ### 3. **Text Chunking**
    - The extracted text is split into smaller chunks using `RecursiveCharacterTextSplitter`.
 This ensures the content is manageable for embeddings and retrieval, typically with a chunk size of 500 characters and an overlap of 50 characters.